Information for the Ogose Plum Blossom Festival and Ogose Bairin (plum blossom grove).

 Several of the plum blossom clusters you can see on the drive to Ogose Bairin are on private land.
 Others are plum blossoms that grew on public land from seeds blown from the bairin.
 The bairin has the highest concentration of blooms and is open to the public.

 There are 1000 plum blossom trees in Ogose Bairin.
-Several of the trees are 200 years old, but the oldest, named “Kaisetsu” (魁雪) is 650 years old.
+Several of the trees are around 200 years old, but the oldest, named “Kaisetsu” (魁雪) is more than 670 years old.
 Kai means a pioneer or forerunner, the lead.
 And the Setsu is from yuki or snow.
 All of the trees are still used commercially for their umeboshi which they pick and then sell or use to make umeboshi products.

 There are white, pink and red plum blossom trees in the park.
 Some of the trees are protected, such as the red plum blossom tree pictured above.